-We purchased a Travel Trailer and are committing to living in it for a few months, if not possibly longer, while getting finances in order and finding our next home.
+We purchased a Travel Trailer and are committing to living in it for the next 6 months, if not possibly longer, while getting finances in order and finding our next home.
 If all pans out, this will allow us to pay off debt, minimize and simplify our lives, as well as, allow us to take our time in finding our next home.

 I feel this venture will have many benefits…

 For one, we will have to downsize…what better way to get rid of the material things that no longer serve you than to downsize to a smaller living situation.
 I also believe it will allow for more family time, doing things together then the usual scenario of being distracted by TV, and other electronics.
 Oh, of course we will still have access to internet, since our livelihood is online, but we will also have access to nature in all its beauty, from mountains, to oceansides to everything in between.
 And having to actively move your home around, set up and break down each time as a team and live together in a much smaller dwelling, well, I believe it too makes for a closer knit family.